ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 ## Project Description

-**MyTested.AspNetCore.Mvc** is a strongly-typed unit testing library providing an easy fluent interface to test the [ASP.NET Core MVC](https://github.com/aspnet/AspNetCore) framework.
+**MyTested.AspNetCore.Mvc** is a strongly-typed unit testing library providing an easy fluent interface to test the [ASP.NET Core](https://github.com/aspnet/AspNetCore) framework, perfectly suitable for both MVC and API scenarios.
 It is testing framework agnostic so that you can combine it with a test runner of your choice (e.g. [xUnit](https://github.com/xunit/xunit), [NUnit](https://github.com/nunit/nunit), etc.).

 *Windows:* [![Build status](https://ci.appveyor.com/api/projects/status/3xlag3a7f87bg4on?svg=true)](https://ci.appveyor.com/project/ivaylokenov/mytested-aspnetcore-mvc)